 The funds include an oversubscribed Fund I at $216m, which closed above the fundraising target of $200m, as well as $106m in related co-invested capital subscribed by the institutional limited partners as part of Invictus’ programmatic co-investment program.
 The institutional LP base includes state pension funds, corporate pension funds, insurance companies, funds of funds, and family offices.

 Jefferies poaches restructuring pair from Rothschild, Lazard.
-(People)
+(FS, People)

 Jefferies Financial Group is expanding its restructuring practice into Europe by hiring two of the region’s most senior bankers in the space, Bloomberg reported.